 The Lifesaving Power of CPR

-Cardiopulmonary Resuscitation, commonly known as CPR, is one of the most critical life-saving procedures that anyone can learn.
+Cardiopulmonary Resuscitation, commonly known as CPR, is one of the most critical lifesaving skills that anyone can learn.
 This technique is designed to maintain the flow of oxygenated blood to the brain and vital organs during a cardiac arrest or severe medical emergency when the heart stops beating.
 The ability to perform CPR effectively can mean the difference between life and death in those crucial moments before professional medical help arrives.

 The Urgency of CPR in Cardiac Arrest Situations